-Services that are covered for you What you must pay when you get these services In-Network Point-of-Service (POS) Inpatient stay: Covered services received Prior authorization may be required.

-Inpatient stay: Covered services received in a hospital or SNF during a non-covered inpatient stay

-If you have exhausted your inpatient benefits or if the inpatient stay is not reasonable and necessary, we will not cover your inpatient stay.
+What you must pay when you get these services In-Network Point-of-Service (POS Services that are covered for you Inpatient stay: Covered services received in a hospital or SNF during a non-covered inpatient stay If you have exhausted your inpatient benefits or if the inpatient stay is not reasonable and necessary, we will not cover your inpatient stay.
 However, in some cases, we will cover certain services you receive while you are in the hospital or the skilled nursing facility (SNF).
-Covered services include, but are not limited to:

-- Physician services - Diagnostic tests (like lab tests) - X-ray, radium, and isotope therapy including technician materials and services - Surgical dressings - Splints, casts and other devices used to reduce fractures and dislocations - Prosthetics and orthotics devices (other than dental) that replace all or part of an internal body organ (including contiguous tissue), or all or part of the function of a permanently inoperative or malfunctioning internal body organ, including replacement or repairs of such devices - Leg, arm, back, and neck braces; trusses, and artificial legs, arms, and eyes including adjustments, repairs, and replacements required because of breakage, wear, loss, or a change in the patient's physical condition - Physical therapy, speech therapy, and occupational therapy
+Covered services include, but are not limited to: Physician services Diagnostic tests (like lab tests) X-ray, radium, and isotope therapy including technician materials and services Surgical dressings Splints, casts and other devices used to reduce fractures and dislocations Prosthetics and orthotics devices (other than dental) that replace all or part of an internal body organ (including contiguous tissue), or all or part of the function of a permanently inoperative or malfunctioning internal body organ, including replacement or repairs of such devices Leg, arm, back, and neck braces; trusses; and artificial legs, arms, and eyes including adjustments, repairs, and replacements required because of breakage, wear, loss, or a change in the patient's physical condition Physical therapy, speech therapy, and occupational therapy Prior authorization may Physician services Please refer to "Physician/Including Doctor's Office chart.
+Diagnostic and radiologic dressings, and splints Please refer to "Outpatient Therapeutic Services and Schart.
+Prosthetics, orthotics, and therapeutic supplies Please refer to "Prosthetic Supplies" section in this chart.
+Physical, speech, and occ services Please refer to "Outpatient section in this chart.
+Practitioner Services, Visits" section in this cal services, surgical Diagnostic Tests and Supplies" section in this d outpatient medical/ Devices and Related nart. upational therapy